znsio/specmatic-documentation/contract_driven_development.md

 ---

-**Contract Driven Development** leverages API Specifications (such as [OpenAPI](https://www.openapis.org/)) as Executable Contracts to shift-left the contract compatibility issue identification.
+**Contract Driven Development** leverages API Specifications (such as [OpenAPI](https://www.openapis.org/), [AsyncAPI](https://www.asyncapi.com/) and more) as Executable Contracts to shift-left identification contract compatiblity issues.

 At a high level, our goal is to
 * Significantly improve time to market for features